Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses

-\iflinenoed \linelabel{line:sigproc_translation_for_domain_adaptation} \fi In this study where domain \real is used as a proxy to real detector data, we naturally use the quasi-1D response function to design the signal process procedure and denote the signal processing as $\phi_A$.
-Because domain \fake has a matching simulation and signal processing, the electron counts $\phi_A(a)$ reconstructed from $a\in$\fake can be considered as the standard (minus the random noise introduced in the signal processing procedure, refer to \ref*{supp:sigproc-detail}).
+In this study, where domain \real is used as a proxy to real detector data, we naturally use the quasi-1D response function to design the signal process procedure and denote the signal processing as $\phi_A$.
+Because domain \fake has a matching simulation and signal processing, the electron counts $\phi_A(a)$ reconstructed from $a\in$\fake should match the ground truth electron counts (minus the random noise introduced in the signal processing procedure).
 On the contrary, because domain \real is simulated and signal processed with different response functions, the electron counts $\phi_A(b)$ reconstructed from $b\in$\real will be less accurate than its counterpart $\phi_A(a)$.
 The difference between $\phi_A(a)$ and $\phi_A(b)$ is an indicator of the severity of the domain shift problem.
 Consequently, the reduction in the difference resulting from the translation can be viewed as the extent to which the domain shift problem is mitigated.

 To carry out a quantitative study, we randomly sample $1000$ pairs of test \dst tiles.
 We calculate the baseline $\ell_1$ error $\norm{\phi_{A}(a) - \phi_{A}(b)}_1$ and translation $\ell_1$ error $\norm{\phi_{A}\left(\mathcal{G}_{A\rightarrow B}(a)\right) - \phi_{A}(b)}_1$ and $\norm{\phi_{A}\left(\mathcal{G}_{B\rightarrow A}(b)\right) - \phi_{A}(a)}_1$, where $\mathcal{G}_{A\rightarrow B}$ and $\mathcal{G}_{B\rightarrow A}$ are neural translators. \autoref{fig:sigproc_ab}B and \autoref{fig:sigproc_ba}B reveal the statistics.